Wrestling: Bert Waterman

 Butting heads with Neal Brendel was no joke.
 He split the heads of more than one opponent, who challenged him with a head-first takedown.
 In this case, however, Brendel was competing against an opponent who had a 130 pound weight advantage, Brendel’s first period pin over Erhardt was extraordinary.

-Bennett Was One of Waterman’s Best
+Jim Bennett: One of Waterman’s Best

 Road to the NCAA Championship

 In the finals match of the 142 pound weight class, Bennett faced the No. 3 ranked Andre Allen from Northwestern.
-Allen’s record included two Big Ten Championships and a first place medal at the prestigious Midlands Tournament that year.
+Allen’s college record included two Big Ten Championships and a first place medal at the prestigious Midlands Tournament that year.
 Andre Allen had also been a Junior National freestyle champion and placed fifth in the Junior World Cup.
 Coach Waterman encouraged Bennett: “Jim, ignore the press clippings, just be calm and collected.
 You got this!”
 Coach knew what mattered was showing up as your best self.
 Bennett had a plan and was ready.

 Waterman on Goal Setting

 Waterman felt Bennett would savor that win, yet he knew Jim was dissatified in the end.
 Coach Waterman explained what he knew for sure about this wrestler: “Jim was happy about being National Champion, but he was worried he didn’t do something exactly right.
-He felt he should have done it better…To my mind, Jim’s the ideal type of athlete.
+He felt he should have done it better … To my mind, Jim’s the ideal type of athlete.
 He knows what goals he wants, he knows what he has to do to get them — and does it.
 Jim does an awful lot of hard work.
 He’s always finding people to stay late and work extra with him.”

 Captain Marty Schwartz chimed in, “Jim keeps to himself a lot.
 He’s a leader by example.
 During practice he’s really quiet.
 A real champion is someone who really hates to lose.
 Jim dispises losing, that’s what separates him from the rest.”[2]

 Coach Waterman opined further, “Jim Bennett will never stand still as a wrestler.
 He wants to be the perfect wrestler.
-Jim’s going to go out every match and demand of himself that he wrestle like a national champion or better.
+Jim’s going to go out every match and demand of himself that he wrestle like a national champion or better.“

 As a senior at Yale, Bennett moved up a weight class to 150 lbs and again achieved All-American status.
 He placed 4th at the NCAA tournament despite being heavily taped with a torn ligament in his knee, that he sustained during the finals of the EIWA tournament.
 Bennett finished his wrestling career at Yale as a National Champ and two time All-American.
 He notched a collegiate record of 70-13-1, with 12 wins by pins.

-Bennett went on to be an assistant coach at Harvard, while he earned his MBA.
+Bennett went on to be an assistant wrestling coach at Harvard, while he earned his MBA.
 During his coaching at Harvard, Bennett trained for the US Olympic team, finishing in the top eight at the US qualifiers in 1980.
 In 1984, Bennett was elected to the Pennsylvania State Wrestling Hall of Fame, and in 1998, he was elected to the Corry Sports Hall of Fame.
-Bennett has stayed active in sports for many decades, spearheading the addition of Women Wrestling to the sports scene in the US.
+Bennett was inducted into the EIWA Hall of Fame in 2019.

 Waterman Earns Michigan Wrestling Hall of Fame Honors 1978

 Bert Lee Waterman was a 1950 graduate of Michigan State.
 He was a former Spartan’s wrestler and a remarkable teacher and coach.
 For his lasting impact on Michigan wrestling, Waterman was elected to join the Hall of Fame’s inaugural class of 1978.
-Waterman was honored at the local ceremony along with Eastern’s Don Johnson, Sexton’s Iggy Konrad, Fran Hetherington from the School for the Blind and two other high school coaches.
+Waterman was honored at the local ceremony along with Eastern’s Don Johnson, Lansing Sexton’s Iggy Konrad, Fran Hetherington from the School for the Blind and two other high school coaches.
 These individuals made up the charter members of the Michigan Wrestling Hall of Fame.

-The Yale Wrestling Program is no longer intercollegiate
+The Yale Wrestling Program is No Longer Intercollegiate

 Bert Waterman Memorials

-Yale University’s message in memory of Coach Bert Waterman (1925-1999)
+Yale University’s message to alumni in memory of Coach Bert Waterman (1925-1999)

 On Dec.
 9, 1999, Bert Waterman, coach of the Yale wrestling team, died of cancer at the age of 74.
 Waterman, a wrestler at Michigan State, began his coaching career at Ypsilanti High School in Ypsilanti, Michigan.
 He was on the athletic department coaching staff from 1951 to 1967.
 During these 16 years, Waterman — a member of the Michigan Wrestling Hall of Fame and the National Wrestling Coaches Association — coached high schoolers in the Michigan State Finals seven times, winning the majority of his final appearances.
 During the eight-year period of 1956-1964, only once did his team not place higher than third.
 He also coached numerous individual state champions.